 Fees and Insurance

-Individual, Couples, and Family Therapy sessions are 45-minutes long and cost $160 per session.
-Fees are payable by check or cash during the session.
+Individual, Couples, and Family Therapy sessions are 45 minutes long and cost $170 per session.
 Group Therapy sessions are 75 or 90 minutes long and range from $45 to $60 per session depending on the group and are payable monthly at the beginning of the month.
+Normally I prefer payment via check or cash during the session.
+During the COVID period my preferred method of accepting payment is via Venmo.
+Please let me know if you would like to use another form of payment and we can discuss this.

 I do not file insurance and am usually considered an out-of-network provider.
 I will provide you with itemized statements on a regular basis that you can submit to your insurance company for reimbursement.
 However, you and not your insurance company are responsible for full payment of my fees.